Blendify/blender-manual/blender_docs/manual/editors/3dview/object/transform/basic_transform.rst

 Edit Grease Pencil
    ToDo.
 Edit Texture Space
-   This checkbox lets you apply the transformation on the :ref:`texture space <properties-texture-space>`, instead of the object or element itself.
+   This checkbox lets you apply the transformation on the :ref:`Texture Space <properties-texture-space>`, instead of the object or element itself.
 Only available in translation and scale.
 Confirm on Release
    Shows if either the operation was drag-and-release or move-and-confirm.